 - Our smart energy tariffs like Agile Octopus are helping to build a green energy system – acting as a blueprint for how smart homes + flexible consumption could form the backbone of an affordable, renewable energy system in the future.
 Agile also provides fascinating instances where we pay customers to help use up excess green power to help balance the energy grid.

-- The tech behind Agile is being applied to a number of specialised products to help businesses of the future go green in the most affordable way, and support a renewable energy grid, from a tariff for Vertical Farming businesses, to Electric Juice, which powers electric vehicle charge points and electric business fleets with the UK’s greenest energy.
+- The tech behind Agile is being applied to a number of specialised products to help businesses of the future go green in the most affordable way, and support a renewable energy grid, from a tariff for Vertical Farming businesses, to Electric Universe, which powers electric vehicle charge points and electric business fleets with the UK’s greenest energy.

 - Our recent Big Switch On trial takes “Agile-like” pricing to more people – a UK-first large-scale trial into how consumers could be empowered to help grid balance in a future renewable system.
 In the trial, 100,000 smart meter customers were paid to consume more energy to help use up excess renewable power in the grid.
 The trial was reported by the New York Times, The Sunday Times and The Mirror.